flavioro/kubernetes/README.md

  - Resilience, scalability
  - Create replicaset with .yaml example
  - Create deployment with .yaml example
+ - Examples files .yaml to service, deployment, replicaset and pod

 ## Use extension Vs Code: